 New Marriott award chart

-Marriott is introducing a new award chart for free nights – with updated standard redemption rates for hotel categories 1 through 7 going live on Aug.
-18, 2018 and peak, off-peak and category 8 redemption rates going into effect in early 2019.
+Marriott has introduced a new award chart for free nights.
+The updated standard redemption rates for hotel categories 1 through 7 went live on Aug.
+18, 2018, and peak, off-peak and category 8 redemption rates will go into effect in early 2019.

 Free night award chart